Major Pre-application Advice Service

 We encourage developers and their agents to engage in discussions with us for major development proposals.
 This helps provide early indications of our view of a scheme.
 Discussions can also clarify the information needed for subsequent applications, help improve the quality of proposals and save time and money on working up proposals.

 The more information you are able to supply, the more detailed our response will be.

-The Pre-Application Advice Service for Major Developments meets on a monthly basis.
+The Pre-Application Advice Service for Major Developments meets monthly.
 It is made up of relevant officials across the Highland Council, Scottish Natural Heritage, Scottish Environment Protection Agency, Transport Scotland and other key agencies.
-The meeetings are chaired by a Senior member of staff from the Planning and Development Service.
-Face to face advice is available on these dates for 2021, and these dates for 2022.
+The meetings are chaired by a senior member of staff from planning.

 You will be asked to attend the pre-application meeting which best suits your timescale.
 At the meeting you will be asked to present your proposal, following which there is an opportunity for questions and clarification from those attending the meeting.